Half the Man (Jamiroquai song): Critical reception

 In his weekly UK chart commentary, James Masterton wrote, "For Jamiroquai, operating here it seems on autopilot with another piece of jazz/funk that is so distinctively him that he is in danger of sounding formulaic."
 A reviewer from The Mix noted that "the ghost of Stevie Wonder lingers particularly on 'Half the Man', an appealing tune in which even J.K.'s vocal at times resembles Stevie's harmonica."
 Pan-European magazine Music & Media commented, "Spaced out after his first single off the new album, Jamiroquai now conjures up the rabbit out of his hat: a mildly swinging track with great radio-in-a-coffee-shop capacity."

 Andy Beevers from Music Week gave it a score of four out of five and named it Pick of the Week in the category of Dance, adding that "this mid-tempo track is a real grower and underlines how Jamiroquai's songwriting has matured."
 John Robinson from NME said, "'Half a Man' is really rather good.
 Jason has his 'I Like Traffic' hat on here, and he creates a lurching, soulful vibe, before getting sidelined in his trademark ooobee-dabba-ooobee-dabba-dooo rubbish."
 Tony Farsides from the Record Mirror Dance Update noted that "the slow introspective 'Half the Man' is easily as good as anything Jamiroquai have done".
 Pete Stanton from Smash Hits wrote, "Gentle, laid-back soul that'd be at home in Ricardo's Wine Bar."

 Music video

 The music video for "Half the Man" was directed by Scottish music video, commercial and feature film director Paul Boyd.
-It is made in one single take and It is black-and-white video and was first officially published on YouTube in November 2009.
-The video has amassed over 5.4 million views on YouTube alone as of early 2025.
+It is made in one single take and is in black-and-white.
+The video was first officially published on YouTube in November 2009, and had generated more than 5.4 million views as of early 2025.